CodeYourFuture/curriculum/common-content/en/module/js2/timing/index.md

 printMessage("Daniel");
 ```

 In this example, we define the function and call `printMessage` just once.
-However, we're also using a built-in function called `setTimeout`. `setTimeout` allows us to set a minimum amount of time after which a function will be called back.
+We also call it ourselves once.
+We're also using a built-in function called `setTimeout`. `setTimeout` allows us to set a minimum amount of time after which a function will be called back.

 ```js
 setTimeout(printMessage, 3000, "Sally");